RyanGibb/eilean-nix/docs/getting_started.md

 # Setup

 This guide walks a user through the first time setup of a server running Eilean.

-If you already have a NixOS system, please feel look at [adding eilean](adding_eilean.md) to an existing system.
+If you already have a NixOS system and want to use Eilean you can add to your configuration.
+Note this requires a flake-enabled system.
+Add `github:RyanGibb/eilean-nix` as an input to your flake, and import `eilean.nixosModules.default`.
+You should then be able to use the configuration options in `config.eilean`.
+See [../template/flake.nix](../template/flake.nix) for an example.

-Some familiarity with networking, operating systems, and Linux is necessary.
+Otherwise, some familiarity with networking, operating systems, and Linux is necessary.
-Some familiarity with Nix is beneficial.
+And some familiarity with Nix is beneficial.

 ## Step 1: Find a server